slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Risk looks different for everyone.
-- Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value is a surprising result.
+- Repeating close variations on your usual theme unlocks far more value than you’d expect given minimal novelty value is a surprising result.
 - Reinvention should be an habit not an event.
 When you control for one set of risks, another simply arises in its place.
 - Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.
 Being uncomfortable should be “play” for you.
 Get confort in disconfort.
 - Risk prone is better than risk averse but dont allow to be out of the game.
 Adventure comes from percieved risk, not peril.
 Develop a tolerance for risk so that you can build up to the scarier activities later.
 The discomfort zone is NOT about experiencing pain.